jjmerelo/Local-AI/README.md

 # Local-AI
 This guide helps you quickly set up local AI on your personal computer.
-Follow the steps below according to your operating system: Windows users start with Step 1, while Linux users begin at Step 5.
+Follow the steps below according to your operating system.

+Windows users begin with Step 1.

+Linux users start at Step 2.

 ## Step 1 - Install WSL